p2pcommons/working-group/README.md

 We realize these might not be the easiest to read, because minutes get messy sometime.
 Also, because the meetings sometimes include talk about other work related to the p2pcommons (e.g., [Hypergraph](https://github.com/hypergraph-xyz)), it might be a bit confusing.
 Any comments or questions are welcome as [an issue](https://github.com/p2pcommons/working-group/issues/new).

+See also the [dependency chart](https://raw.githubusercontent.com/libscie/business-plan/master/assets/dependency-chart.png) for an overview of products we work on and their external dependencies.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):